-The Fund's total return of 17.45% overperformed the 7.18% return generated by Enbridge Inc. The Fund's performance in 2022 was influenced by performance of the common shares of Enbridge and the Fund's split share structure.
+The Fund's total return of 62.07% outrperformed the 36.55% return generated by Enbridge Inc. The Fund's performance in 2024 benefitted from the performance of Enbridge common shares and the Fund's split share leveraged structure.

 Summary of Investment Portfolio